The Boweimar is a mix between a Boxer and a Weimaraner.

 The Boxer parent may look like an imposing figure from afar.
 But up close and personal, he is a playful and loving family companion.

-Often dubbed the Peter Pan of dogs, the Boxers is highly energetic.
+Often dubbed the Peter Pan of dogs, the Boxers are highly energetic.
 As he grows into adulthood, he never loses his desire to romp and play like a puppy.

 He is a perpetual cuddle bug, and he will try to wriggle into even the smallest spaces possible to get close to the humans he loves.

 If you are getting a Boweimar puppy, you will get these personalities from the parent dogs in one energetic and cute bundle of joy!